 The outlook also depends on whether brain damage occurred from bleeding before, during, or after surgery.

-Most of the time, surgical repair can prevent a brain aneurysm that has not caused symptoms from becoming larger and breaking open.
+Most of the time, surgery can prevent a brain aneurysm that has not caused symptoms from becoming larger and breaking open.

 You may have more than one aneurysm or the aneurysm that was coiled might grow back.
-After coiling repair, you will need to be seen by your health care provider every year.
+After coiling repair, you will need to be seen by your provider every year.